 So give them some space and let them do whatever it is that they’d usually do.
 You’ll know when they want your attention.

 That said, you can put this time in close quarters to good use if your pet is overweight or obese.
 Over half of household animals in the US are considered heavy by veterinary standards.

 Obesity isn’t “cute”

 Start by cutting back on food for those overweight pets by about a third.
 Try spacing small meals out over the course of the day so your pet feels like they’re getting fed more.
 It’s a psychological trick that works on humans too, if you’re worried about your quarantine diet.

 “Higher moisture foods, like fresh, may help pets feel fuller longer and in the case of cats, it appears to make them burn more calories,” says our Chief Nutritionist Dr. Justin Shmalberg.
 “Kibble is only 5-10% water, but fresh food is more than 65%, as a reference.”

 “Also, adding fiber like broccoli, cauliflower or green beans is a great way for dogs to feel more full.
 For cats — who are carnivores by nature — this is less of an option,” Shmalberg advises.
 “You should be feeding cats 200 calories or less per day.
-Look for pre-portioned meals, like Nom Nom, or weigh your cat’s food to avoid overfeeding.”
+Look for pre-portioned meals or weigh your cat’s food to avoid overfeeding.”

 “Even for healthy-weight pets, you might want to think about feeding them a little less while their activity levels are lower than normal,” he continues.
 But don’t cut down to two-thirds of the amount, like suggested for obese pets.
 Schedule a free call with one of our Nutrition Consultants if you’d like guidance.